mr4tt/csmic/content/misc/analytics.md

         - make sure you're in the umami folder before running
     - `pm2 save`

-    These steps install PM2 globally, start the Umami instance, and saves it in a list that you can easily restart later.
+    These steps install PM2 globally, start the Umami instance with PM2, and saves the process in a list that you can easily restart later (with `pm2 start all` and `pm2 stop all`)

-6. **set up site**
+3. **set up site**
     - in Umami, go to Settings > Websites
     - click Add Website
         - name: can be anything you want (e.g. starly)
         - domain: your website domain (e.g. starly.dev)
         - add website [:screenshot](#add_site)
     - click edit > tracking code
-        - copy tracking code and put it somewhere in the `<head>...</head>` tag of your website
+        - copy tracking code and put it in the `<head>...</head>` tag of each website page you want to track
         - tracking code [:screenshot](#screenshot)
     - optional:
         - edit > enable share URL if you'd like to share the dashboard